 It can be difficult to know where to turn if you think a loved one has been abused in a nursing home.
 It’s important to quickly take steps to protect them from further harm.
 You might remove them from the nursing home entirely.
 It’s also important to get legal help quickly.
 We can help you report the abuse to the authorities.

 Our lawyers will also make sure to file your injury claim before the Florida statute of limitations expires.
-You generally have four years to file a personal injury lawsuit for damages.
+You generally have two years to file a personal injury lawsuit for damages related to nursing home abuse.

 Can I Sue for Financial Compensation if a Loved One Was Abused in a Nursing Home?